Our 2013 Board of Directors

 Mr. Kramer is President of R.J.
 Kramer Associates, serving as an executive consultant and business strategy advisor to healthcare companies who provide products and services to hospital systems and medical groups.
 He is Past President and Chief Executive Officer of Catholic Healthcare West, a healthcare system comprised of 48 acute care hospitals and affiliated medical groups in Arizona, California, and Nevada.
 Under Mr. Kramer's leadership, CHW grew from 12 loosely affiliated hospitals into the largest provider of health care services in California..
 Before joining CHW, he was Executive Vice President of the Allina Health System, Minneapolis, an integrated delivery system of 29 hospitals and medical groups, which he helped create.

 Mr. Kramer has been a member of the Sutter Health Sacramento Sierra Region Board of Directors since 2006.
-He currently serves as Board Chair and is Executive Committee Chair.
-He also serves on the Governance, Nominating & Compliance Committee, the Credentialing Finance & Planning Committee, and Medical Policy Committees.
-He chaired the Finance and Planning Committee from 2008-2011.
-Mr. Kramer has served on the American Hospital Association Board of Directors, and on the boards of the California Chamber of Commerce and the U.S. Olympic Committee for Northern California.
-He currently is a member on the board of directors of Intuitive Surgical Inc. and the Boys and Girls Club of Auburn.
+He currently serves as SSR/SMF Immediate Past Board Chair and is on the Governance, Nominating & Compliance and Executive committees.
+He also serves on the SSR/SMF Credentialing, Finance & Planning and Safety & Quality committees.
+He chaired the Finance & Planning Committee from 2008-2011.
+Mr. Kramer has served on the American Hospital Association Board of Directors and on the boards of the California Chamber of Commerce and the U.S. Olympic Committee for Northern California.
+He currently is a member on the board of directors of Intuitive Surgical, Inc. and the Boys and Girls Club of Auburn.

 Sarah Krevans | back to top